score-json/nlohmann_json/TSF/trustable/statements/JLS-12.md

 score:
     Jonas-Kirchhoff: 1.0
     Erikhu1: 1.0
+    aschemmel-tech: 1.0
 ---

 The nlohmann/json repository has well-defined community standards, including a contribution guideline and a security policy.

+aschemmel-tech: all community standard are covered.